Nishi Honganji Temple in Kyoto

 Facts & Figures

-Nishi Honganji (Western Temple) is a UNESCO World Heritage Site and part of the Historic Monuments of Ancient Kyoto.
-It is one of the most important Buddhism temples in Japan and the headquarter of the Jodo-Shinshu (Pure Land Buddhism) sect´s Honganji branch.
+Nishi Honganji (Western Temple) near Kyoto Station is a UNESCO World Heritage Site and part of the Historic Monuments of Ancient Kyoto.
+It is one of the most important Buddhist temples in Japan and the headquarters of the Jodo-Shinshu (Pure Land Buddhism) sect´s Honganji Branch.
 The main temple includes more than 10000 subtemples all over Japan and 200 temples in the rest of the world.
 Best Ryokans in Kyoto Explore Ryokans in Kyoto >

 Ryokans are the perfect way to discover old Japanese culture and traditions.

-Millions of people follow this Buddhism sect.
+Millions of people follow this Buddhist sect.
+The founder of the Jodo Shinshu teaching was monk Shinran Shonin (1173 – 1263).
 Nishi Honganji is one of two temple complexes of Jodo Shinshu.
 The other one nearby is Higashi Honganji.
-Designated as National Treasures at the temple grounds are Amidado (Hall of Amida Buddha), Goeido (Founder's Hall) and Karamon (Chinese Gate).
-Inside the temples you will find great art like Buddhist images, paintings, statues and carvings.
+Designated as National Treasures and Important Cultural Assets of Japan at the temple grounds are Amidado (Hall of Amida Buddha), enormous Goeido (Founder's Hall), Karamon (Chinese Gate), Shoin (study room), Hiunkaku (Pavilion), and some other structures.
+Inside the temple, you will find great art like Buddhist images, paintings, statues, and carvings.
+The temple buildings are a great example of the architectural style during the Momoyama Period (1568 - 1600) and the early Edo Period (1603 - 1868).

 • Nishi Honganji Temple: